-With diabetes, heart disease and cancer rates soaring, and pollution wreaking havoc on the planet’s climate patterns, it’s no surprise why more people are going for anything “organic”.
+With diabetes, heart disease and cancer rates soaring, and pollution wreaking havoc on the planet’s climate patterns, it’s no surprise why more people are going for 25 freispiele ohne einzahlung 2020.
 Why?
-Because organic food is healthier, for us and the planet.
+Because da vinci diamonds slot machine is healthier, for us and the planet.
 According to the American Cancer Society, 85% of cancers are from environmental toxins like pesticides and chemical fertilizers, and not from genetic causes.
 Organic food also requires less water, fewer or no pesticides, and doesn’t cause soil erosion.

 Here are 5 reasons why organic food is a wonderful source of nutrients.

 There’s mounting evidence which supports the merits of going organic, and among these is the fact that organic produce uses less, if not zero, chemicals.
 In the concept of organic production, a limited use of chemical substance is used, and no genetically-modified seeds or organisms are used.

 Based on a study made by the National Academy of Sciences, 90% of the chemicals applied to foods have not been tested for any long-term health effects.
 Hence, they’re not determined to be truly safe for human, or even animal, consumption.
 The US FDA on the other hand, only tests 1% of all food items for pesticide residue.

 Organic Food Contains a Rich Amount of Nutrients

 Since the farming and production process does not use, or uses only a minimal amount, of chemical substances, organic foods are able to retain their nutrients.
 Hence, organic foods are noted to be richer in nutrients like Vitamins A, B and C, iron, magnesium, zinc and others.